opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

              - **Flat**: You select your number of seats (users in the organization) and pay each month for every seat.
              - **Flex**: You select your number of seats and only pay for the active members.
              A minimum of 2 seats is always needed.
         - **Yearly Payment**: You select your number of seats and pay once for every seat at the beginning of the subscription.
-(First 20 seats: 17 Euros per seat per month).

     4. Click on "Create"
     5. Choose a name for your organization with only less than 150 characters, letters, digits, and `@/./+/-/_`